digital-fabric/extralite/README.md

 or when you need to do some other transformation on the values retrieved from the database.

-To transform results, pass a transform proc as the first parameter to `#query`:
+To transform results, pass a transform proc as the first parameter to one of the `#query_xxx` methods:

 ```ruby
 transform = ->(h) { MyModel.new(h) }